You’re currently reading Chapter 11 of The Ultimate Guide to Growing Your E-mail List.

 Your domain is the “name” of your website (for my website, my domain is www.primozbozic.com).

-You should expect to pay $10-$20/year for your domain name (I would not recommend spending thousands of dollars on a domain when you’re just starting out with your online business).
+You should expect to pay $10-$20/year for your domain name on most (I would not recommend spending thousands of dollars on a domain when you’re just starting out with your online business).

 Your domain name doesn’t need to be perfect, or even super relevant to your business idea.
 For example, all 3 of these entrepreneurs run successful online businesses, even though have wildly different domain names: